SDC-TeamMidna/Midna/README.md

 A microservice RESTful API for an ecommerce web app [Toph Clothing Co.](https://github.com/hr-rfp55-toph-FEC/Project-Catwalk).
 The other microservices are located here: [MidnaMicroservices](https://github.com/SDC-TeamMidna)

+The system was deployed onto several AWS EC2 instances, with an Nginx load balancer for 3 node servers, all quering one postgres database.

 The goal of this project was to redesign the back end API service for an e-commerce web app, transforming it from a monolothic to a horizontally scalable, microservices based system architecture.

 The metrics to achieve were: